noahehall/theBookOfNoah/mobile_web_apps/_javascript_syntax.md

   		Object.getOwnPropertyNames() Returns an array containing the names of all of the given objects own enumerable and non-enumerable properties.
   		Object.getOwnPropertySymbols() Returns an array of all symbol properties found directly upon a given object.
   		Object.getPrototypeOf() Returns the prototype of the specified object.
-  		Object.is() Compares if two values are distinguishable (ie. the same) Object.isExtensible() Determines if extending of an object is allowed.
+  		Object.isExtensible() Determines if extending of an object is allowed.
   		Object.isFrozen() Determines if an object was frozen.
   		Object.isSealed() Determines if an object is sealed.